Citizens of the following countries may enter China at Beijing Capital Airport and spend 144 hours (6 days) without

 South African citizens are only given a 24 hour visa-free entry.

 There are some important criteria to consider however.

 Please inform us during your booking process if you wish to use the Chinese visa-free entry so we can prepare the necessary documents.

 1. Passengers must fly into and out of the SAME airport in China, and must stay in that city.
 (Most DPRK tour flights leave from Beijing Capital Airport).
-This means if you wish to use a transit visa you CANNOT use the train to or out of the DPRK.
-Beijing Capital Airport has a Transit Visa service desk on the first floor in the arrivals hall.
+This means if you wish to use a transit visa you CANNOT use the train into or out of the DPRK.
+Beijing Capital Airport has a Transit Visa Service Desk on the first floor in the arrivals hall.

-2. The passenger must present the following documents to the check in counter before boarding their flight to China.
-We email an electronic copy of these two documents to you.
+2. The passenger must present the following printed documents to the check in counter before boarding their flight to China.
+We will email an electronic copy of these two documents to you.